skan0779/azure-agent/README.md

 <br>

 ## Quickstart
-> Required and optional steps to deploy the services.
+> Required and optional steps to start the service.

 ### 1. Provision Azure Resources